ericlgf819/vimconfig/README.md

 	call vundle#begin('$VIM\.vim\bundle')
 	```

-- All bundle plugin will clone in .vim/bundle/ foler
+- All bundle plugin will clone in .vim/bundle/ folder